 Find a Local Wildlife

 Expert Near You

-This ultrasonic device also includes electromagnetic, simulation, and intermediate waves to confuse a bat’s echolocation.
+The TBI Pro Ultrasonic Pest Repeller also uses electromagnetic waves to annoy and unsettle bats.
 We love that no tools are needed and the outstanding effectiveness of this on bats.

-We found ultrasonic devices to be particularly useful in deterring bats for that reason.
-However, as a bonus, these can also repel other rodents and even pests such as cockroaches.
+We have found ultrasonic devices to be particularly useful in deterring bats for that reason.
+However, as a bonus, these can repel other rodents and even pests such as cockroaches.
 The simplicity of the bat deterrent is part of what makes it our favorite overall.
-All you must to do is plug it in—no installation, no dealing with chemicals, and no climbing up onto your roof to set anything up.
+All you need do is plug it in – no installation, no dealing with chemicals, and no climbing up onto the roof to set anything up.

 This versatile, moldable mesh is long-lasting and covers all sorts of shaped openings.
 The long-term, non-rusting use of this product makes it our favorite for odd gaps and holes.